icoutdoor/icoutdoor.github.io/README.md

     Filename must be in the format `YYYY-MM-DD-Title.md` The title can be anything sensible but the date is important to make sure the posts are displayed in the right order.

 2. Add the front matter.
+This is the information Jekyll needs to know that you're trying to make a post, and display it correctly.

     This needs to look like this:
     ```